codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

 }
 ```
 ##### Vehicle Class
-Here is another example of a class that takes in a vehicle type, its age, and how many miles it has.
+Here is another example of a class that takes in a vehicle type, its age, and how many miles it has:

 ``` Java
 public class Vehicle